-Beginning on September 10th, we will return to our regular schedule of having two services each Sunday.
+For most of the year, we have two services each Sunday morning.
 The 8am service does not have music and lasts approximately 40 minutes.
 The 10am service features organ music and our choir, and lasts approximately an hour.
 Both services consist of Holy Eucharist (Communion) and have an informal coffee hour afterwards if you'd like to mingle or just caffeinate for the drive home.
 We usually have adult formation (think Sunday School for grown-ups) after the 10am service.

 We invite anyone curious about Emmanuel or the Episcopal Church to come and check us out!